naturalprogrammer/spring-lemon/README.md

 # Spring Lemon

-> Take our in-depth consulting/training on Spring and minimize your development cost.
-[Contact us](https://www.naturalprogrammer.com/) for details.
+> Minimize your development cost by taking our in-depth consulting/training on Spring.
+[Click here](https://www.naturalprogrammer.com/) for details.

 When developing **real-world** Spring REST services for JavaScript web applications, mobile clients or any consumer, you face many challenges, such as